-The tool has fixed many major issues plaguing its platform in 2020, such as Zoombombing.
-Now, users can take advantage of features like meeting locks, waiting rooms, passcodes, remove participants.
+Users can take advantage of features like meeting locks, waiting rooms, passcodes, remove participants.
 They can also limit which meeting features attendees can use.

 Additional upgrades include both landscape and portrait view options, the ability to star important contacts and messages to pin them at the top of your screen, and easily start meetings by right-clicking on any contact’s name.

 Smaller businesses — especially those who either cannot afford or are not ready to commit to a paid plan — will benefit most from Zoom’s free option.
 Though meetings are limited to 40 minutes, up to 100 participants can attend and access features like local meeting recording, sharing their screens, and breakout rooms.

 It also offers a “meet now” button, allowing users to instantly start a meeting without the need to schedule one ahead of time.
 The new “filter” feature allows users to have more fun in meetings by adding stickers and color filters to their screens.

 The app’s major downside is that it requires all meeting participants to download the app, meaning that browser-based calls are not available.